Director of Synchronized Skating & Head Coach

 Alana was a member of Miami University Senior Varsity Synchronized Skating team for four seasons, from 2013-2016, where they represented Team USA, claiming medals in international competitions across Europe.
 She was part of three U.S. Senior World Teams, competing at the World Championships against the best synchronized skating teams in the World.
 She was also a co-captain of Miami Senior during the 2015-2016 season.
 She graduated Magna Cum Laude from Miami University with a Bachelor of Arts in Journalism and a Bachelor of Science in Kinesiology and Health with a concentration in Sports Leadership and Management.

 After six years of Team USA synchronized skating experience, Alana was the coach of Shattuck-St. Mary's Junior team during the 2016-2017 season.
-After founding the Northernettes Synchronized Skating organization, she was the head coach of the Junior team during the 2017-2018 season.
-She is now the head coach of both the Novice and Junior teams during the 2018-2019 season.
+After founding the Northernettes Synchronized Skating organization, she was the head coach of the Junior team during the 2017-2018 season and of the Novice and Junior teams during the 2018-2019 season.